krmarshall/Fainne-Mor/docs/01-rules/02-weapons.md

 ### Reload
 A limited number of shots can be made with a weapon that has the reload property.
 A character must then reload it using an action or a bonus action (the character's choice).

+### Drake Gun
+A brutal close ranged weapon, the Drake Gun can be fired within 5 feet of a hostile creature without imposing disadvantage on your ranged attack rolls.

 ### Long Gun
 A particularly unwieldy weapon, attacks with the Long Gun have disadvantage if you have moved this turn, and after making an attack with it your speed is 0 until the end of the current turn.
 It also uses a special range profile seen below.
 The Sharpshooter feat only mitigates the long range profile, not the short range profile.